alexlamprecht/GovTech_Coding_Assignment/README.md

 #### Run Locally
 - run `npm install` to install necessary dependencies.
 - run `npm run start:dev` to start server in watch mode.
-This also automatically starts the docker container containing the database.
+This also automatically starts the docker container containing the database and initializes it.